Manufacturing Shrinks For 1st Time In 3 Years On Trade Tensions

 The manufacturing sector has added 517,000 jobs in the past three years.
 But the pace of growth has slowed substantially, from an average of 22,000 jobs per month last year to fewer than 8,000 jobs per month in the first seven months of this year.

+The average factory workweek has also shrunk, according to the Bureau of Labor Statistics.

+"People are laying off third- and second-shifts and going down to 32 hours or 34 hours.
+That doesn't seem so exciting," said Nicole Wolter, CEO of HM Manufacturing in Wauconda, Ill.

 Manufacturing accounts for just over 8% of all the jobs in the U.S. And the sector is more sensitive than most to the effects of a global slowdown.
-The question for the broader economy is whether the slump will remain limited to the manufacturing sector or spill over into the much larger services side of the economy.
-An ISM index for nonmanufacturing industries will be released on Thursday.
+The question for the broader economy is whether the slump will remain limited to the manufacturing sector or spread to the much larger services sector.

+So far, the broader economy has been propped up by robust consumer spending.
+With low unemployment and steady if unspectacular wage growth, that could continue.
+But Gregory Daco of Oxford Economics said the factory slowdown could have spillover effects if it rattles consumers.

+"The main channel is going to be via confidence that is gradually going to erode, as well as via financial markets, which have already started to show some initial signs of worry as the trade tensions have increased," Daco said.